atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

 - This tool is specifically designed to connect fluid components.
-- Can be stored in a Tool Cupboard
+- Can be stored in a Tool Cupboard.
 - Hose colour can be changed by holding Reload `R`.
 	Colour options are :
   *Red, Blue, Yellow, Light Blue, Orange, Pink, Purple, White and